varnishcache/varnish-cache/doc/sphinx/users-guide/devicedetection.rst

    }

-There are different commercial and free offerings in doing grouping and identifiying clients in further detail than this.
+There are different commercial and free offerings in doing grouping and identifying clients in further detail than this.
 For a basic and community based regular expression set, see https://github.com/varnish/varnish-devicedetect/ .